 Combination chlorine as preoxidation and alum is more effective than combination permanganate as preoxidation and alum in degrading TOC.
-Chlorine with a dose of 25 mg/L decreased TOC from 11.67 mg/L to 9.11 mg/L, whereas permanganate with a dose of 1,2 mg/L only decreased TOC from 11.67 mg/L to 11.25 mg/L. Preoxidation using oxidants such as chlorine, permanganate, chlorine dioxide, ozone, and ferrates is affected by a fairly high redox potential.
-Redox potential for oxidants used in water and wastewater treatment such as chlorine 0.841-1.482 E°V, permanganate 0.6-1.679 E°V, chlorine dioxide 0.954 E°V, ozone 2.076 E°V, ferrate (VI) 2.2 E°V (Xie
+Chlorine with a dose of 25 mg/L decreased TOC from 11.67 mg/L to 9.11 mg/L, whereas permanganate with a dose of 1.2 mg/L of the decreased TOC from 11.67 mg/L to 11.25 mg/L. Preoxidation using oxidants such as chlorine, permanganate, chlorine dioxide, ozone, and thrates is affected by a fairly high redox potential.
+Redox potential for oxidants used in 14 ter and wastewater treatment such as chlorine 0.841-1.482 4 V, permanganate 0.6-1.679 E°V, chlorine dioxide 0.954 E°V, ozone 2.076 E°V, ferrate (VI) 2.2 E°V (Xie et al., 2016).
+Such low levels of TOC removal by preoxidant permanganate were probably due to its low redox potential than preoxidant chlorine.